 “For the last three years in a row [2017-2019], Southern Baptists broke the record for giving to the Annie Armstrong Easter Offering®,” said NAMB president Kevin Ezell.
 Giving to the 2020 AAEO was down, “but I am humbled and even more grateful for what was given.
 To me it is the greatest Annie Offering ever.
 For Southern Baptists to have so sacrificially given during a time when most churches were not even meeting for worship is nothing short of a miracle.”

-Featured missionaries for Week of Prayer 2021 are listed below.
+You can still pray for missionaries who were featured during Week of Prayer 2021.
 Read more at https://www.anniearmstrong.com/week-of-prayer/

 Day 1: Shahid and Maroofa Kamal, Delta, British Columbia

 Day 2: Ryan and Tricia McCammack, Avondale Estates, Ga.

 Day 3: Victor and Ludmila Moura, Somerville, Mass.